buildpacks/rfcs/text/0000-rfc-process.md

 # What it is
 [what-it-is]: #what-it-is

 RFCs record potential change and with the context and information at the given time.
 This process provides a defined process for anyone wishing to contribute to the Cloud Native Buildpacks project as well as collect a diverse set of inputs give opportunity for engagement.
 Anyone who chooses not to actively partcipate in any RFC is presumed to trust their colleagues on the matter.
-Once a RFC is accepted, they can be referenced as read-only documents in this repository until replaced or ammended by another RFC when context has significantly changed.
+Once an RFC is accepted, they can be referenced as read-only documents in this repository until replaced or ammended by another RFC when context has significantly changed.

 # How it Works
 [how-it-works]: #how-it-works